Digital therapeutics can solve employers’ need to provide a more diverse set of mental health care options to employees

 Dr. Carl first pointed out that the employee mental health spectrum ranges from healthy people to severely distressed individuals in dire need of solutions that address specific problems.

-Digital therapeutics such as Sleepio, she says, are well suited for those with specific mental health difficulties because fully automated, digital programs for mental health “are personalized and evidence based, and address a specific problem.”
+Digital therapeutics such as SleepioRx, she says, are well suited for those with specific mental health difficulties because fully automated, digital programs for mental health “are personalized and evidence based, and address a specific problem.”
 As a result, she says, “they are evaluated to have specific effects” in much the same way as commonly prescribed drugs are evaluated for efficacy.

 “In addition, she says, digital therapeutics have the potential to help employers reach underserved and under- or improperly-cared-for individuals…”